Nanostring-Biostats/SpatialOmicsOverlay/specs.md

 #### Specs for Boundary:
 1. The function returns expected number of neighbors.
 test: https://github.com/Nanostring-Biostats/SpatialOmicsOverlay/blob/2a68865ebee908a149de508b5f0ccc92220e8fca/tests/testthat/test_coordinateGeneration.R#L145

+### Specs for moveCoords:
+1. The function moves only expected coordinate by 1.
+test:

 #### Specs for scaleCoords:
 1. The function scales the coordinates based on the size of the image.